moonbyt3/starterCLI/README.md

 # starterCLI
-CLI for starter_s theme _underscores framework for WordPress
+Command line tool for creating pages and components for starter_s theme that uses _underscores framework for WordPress

 Add this line to your package.json to register gen-c and gen-p command